welcome banner

 Above, "susceptible" means your account might be "vulnerable."

-When a threat actually materializes, your account is said to become vulnerable.
+When a threat materializes, your account moves from susceptible to vulnerable.

-That doesn't mean that an attack will even happen, let alone succeed, but it does imply something:
+While that doesn't mean that an attack will happen, let alone succeed, it does imply something:

-That something being a web security defense upgrade at some point, and better now than too late!
+That something being a web security defense upgrade, and better now than too late!

-2FA is an industry-wide defense upgrade that is recognized by experts as useful if not dependable.)
+2FA is the industry-wide defense upgrade recognized by experts as useful, even dependable.

-Alas, not every important service, even those in online banking, is 2FA compatible at present.
+Alas, not every important service is 2FA compatible at present.
+But most are "going 2FA."

 What's driving 2FA?

-SK is an option for 2FA where SK is supported, and is becoming relatively common these days
+(An) SK is an option for 2FA where it is supported, and it is now commonplace

-You could even say it's a convenience option, because that's pretty much exactly what SK is.
+Let's say it simply: SK is a convenience option, because that's pretty much exactly all it is.

 Just like plain vanilla 2FA, SK supports the "OTP" method of authenticating your access to an account.